LukemanLab - St. John's University Chemistry - Lukeman

 Apparently, I also appreciate alliterations.

-Here is a four-page technical CV PDF .
+Here is a four-page technical CV, on which you can find pubs and up-to-date links to preprints, etc. PDF .